“Only a genealogist regards a step backwards as progress”

 - Using your Research and Publishing Your Findings

-There will be individual help time for all students and a hands-on introduction to Internet research for beginners.
+There are individual help sessions for all students and a hands-on introduction to Internet research for beginners.
+Students must have basic computer skills.

-Website: The course website will carry lecture materials (audio and PowerPoint) for those who miss a class and as a resource for all students.
+Website: The course website will carry lecture materials (audio recordings and PowerPoint slides) for those who miss a class and as a resource for all students.